nullivex/apx/README.md

 APX is an **EventEmitter** and will emit various actions during its lifecycle that can be used to hook for additional functionality.

+**NOTE** The event emitter for APX is a singleton so be careful when registering events as they may get fired by more than one instance.
+Thus, its important to use the `once` operator on a lot of one-off events.
+Then use the `dead` event to re-arm.

 ### readyStateChange

 Fired each time the readyState of the system changes.